cyntiasarayengineer/cyntiasarayengineer/README.md

 - 👀 I’m interested in learning more about technology.
 In the future, focus on something - which I haven't decided yet.

-- 🌱 I’m currently learning at the moment I'm learning Requirements Engineering and Configuration and Evolution Management.
-Finished Programming I and Design for Mobile Devices.

 - 💞️ I’m looking to collaborate on with everything possible, because I'm still learning.